SuperClash (1985): Preliminary matches

-In the opening match, Steve Regal defended the World Light Heavyweight Championship against Brad Rheingans.
-Rheingans hit an atomic drop on Regal and covered him for the pinfall but Jimmy Garvin distracted the referee, allowing Regal to roll-up Rheingans and grab the tights for leverage to retain the title.
+In the opening match, Steve Regal defended the AWA World Light Heavyweight Championship against Brad Rheingans.
+Rheingans hit an atomic drop on Regal and covered him for the pinfall but Jimmy Garvin distracted the referee, allowing Regal to pin Rheingans using a roll-up (grabbing the tights for leverage) to retain the title.

-Next, Candy Divine defended her World Women's Championship against Sherri Martel.
-Near the end of the match, Sherri hit a clothesline, suplex and a diving splash on Divine to win the title.
+In the second bout, Candy Divine defended her AWA World Women's Championship against Sherri Martel.
+Near the end of the match, Sherri hit a clothesline, suplex and a diving splash on Divine then pinned her to win the title.

-Mil Máscaras would then defend the IWA World Heavyweight Championship against Buddy Roberts.
-Mascaras hit a flying bodypress on Roberts to retain the title.
+In the third bout, Mil Máscaras defended the IWA World Heavyweight Championship against Buddy Roberts.
+Mascaras hit a diving crossbody on Roberts and pinned him to retain the title.

-The team of Greg Gagne, Scott Hall and Curt Hennig competed against Ray Stevens, Nick Bockwinkel and Larry Zbyszko.
-After a back and forth match between the two teams, Hall powerslammed Stevens for the win.
+In the fourth bout, the team of Greg Gagne, Scott Hall, and Curt Hennig competed against Ray Stevens, Nick Bockwinkel and Larry Zbyszko.
+After a back and forth match between the two teams, Hall powerslammed Stevens and pinned him.

-Little Tokyo defended the NWA World Midget's Championship against Little T. Little Tokyo hit a double chop to Little T's throat.
+In the fifth bout, Little Tokyo defended the NWA World Midget's Championship against Little T. Little Tokyo hit a double chop to Little T's throat and then pinned him.

-Next, Jumbo Tsuruta, Giant Baba and Genichiro Tenryu defended the non-existent Asian Six-Man Tag Team Championship against Harley Race, Bill Irwin and Scott Irwin.
-Baba hit Bill Irwin with a boot to the face to retain the title.
+In the sixth bout, Jumbo Tsuruta, Giant Baba and Genichiro Tenryu defended the "Asian Six-Man Tag Team Championship" against Harley Race, Bill Irwin and Scott Irwin.
+Baba hit Bill Irwin with a boot to the face and pinned him to retain the title.

-Next, Kerry Von Erich against Jimmy Garvin.
+In the seventh bout, Kerry Von Erich faced Jimmy Garvin.
 Von Erich missed a charge at Garvin and Garvin climbed to the top rope but Von Erich crotched him from the top and Garvin fell down and then Von Erich pinned.
 After the match, Precious berated Von Erich and Garvin attacked him but Von Erich applied an Iron Claw on Garvin to make him pass out.